microsoft/DonorEngagementAssistant/README.md

 3. Click on Import Solution in the top navigation bar
 4. Click on browse and locate the unmanaged solution zip file on your computer
 5. Follow the remaining prompts to import the solution

+## Setting AI Letter Generator URL

+1. Go to Power Apps Make Portal
+2. Click on "Solutions" on the left panel.
+3. Click on "Donor Engagement Assistant" from the list.
+4. Click on the "OpenAI Letter Generator" elipesis menu and click on "Details".
+Copy the "Web link" address.
+5. Click on the "AI Letter Generator URL" and paste the copied URL into the "Current Value" field.
+6. Click on the "OpenAI Letter Generator".
+The editor will open and prompt you for the OpenAI key.
+7. After setting the key, go back and save the changes.

 ## Developer Notes